 Vendor Managed Inventory (VMI): An element of inventory stocked by one organisation but where the forecast demand, and required stock levels to meet that demand, are calculated by the manufacturer or distributor of the stock items concerned

-Wiggle Factor: A term used in route & fleet planning that converts the ‘straight line’ distance between two points to an approximation of the actual road distance.
-1.2 is commonly used in Urban areas.
+Wiggle Factor: A term used in route & fleet planning that converts the ‘straight line’ distance between

 Work in Progress WIP: The total amount of work in processing, between production stages or subject to a waiting time.

 Work in Progress Stock: The stock of products and/or materials and components which are still in the production department and are not, or are no longer, included in the stock in the store.

 Working Stock: The stock of materials, components and sub-assemblies (excluding safety stock) held in advance of demand so that ordering can done on a lot size rather than on an as needed basis.
 In other words, the normal stocks formed by products arriving in large regular orders to meet smaller, more frequent customer demand.
 Also known as cycle stock or lot size stock.

 X12: The ANSI standard for inter-industry electronic interchange of business transactions.